Penmaenmawr: Quarrying town and seaside resort

 Life was not easy for the quarrymen, especially those who worked on the higher slopes.
 They were expected to walk up to the summit area in all weathers and faced losing pay if unable to reach the top.
 A strong spirit of camaraderie developed and was reflected in the town's chapels, pubs and cultural societies.
 Products were exported by rail to ports such as Liverpool and the cities of England and by sea from the two quarrying jetties to Liverpool and also to a number of European ports such as Hamburg.
 Ships continued to load cargoes from the Darbishire jetty until 1976, although sea trade had been sparse since the famous stranding of the Rethi Muller in 1967.
 Railway ballast continued to move in quantity from the sidings near the station, but all the original infrastructure was swept away by the building of the new A55 Expressway in the late 1980s.
 A new rail-loading facility was constructed and the original sidings space used for the new road.
 In 2008 the contract for the supply of railway ballast to Network Rail was lost, and since that time there have only been limited movements by rail – such as for construction of the Manchester Metrolink extensions.
 This quarrying over time removed the whole top of Penmaenmawr mountain, which was once much higher with a rounded top, with an old hill-fort.

 The town grew in popularity as a seaside resort for the well-to-do in the second half of the 19th century, in part due to the enthusiasm shown by statesman and Prime Minister William Ewart Gladstone who holidayed eleven times in Penmaenmawr between 1855 and 1896.
+Since then the A55 has separated the seaside from the town and the population and tourism have declined.

+Governance

+There are two tiers of local government covering Penmaenmawr, at community (town) level and principal area (county borough) level: Penmaenmawr Town Council (Cyngor Tref Penmaenmawr) and Conwy County Borough Council.
+The town council is based at the Community Centre on Conwy Road.

+Administrative history

+Penmaenmawr formed part of the ancient parish of Dwygyfylchi within the historic county of Caernarfonshire.
+In 1866 the parish was made a local government district, administered by an elected local board.
+In 1890, the district's name was changed from Dwygyfylchi to Penmaenmawr.

+Such local government districts were reconstituted as urban districts under the Local Government Act 1894.
+Penmaenmawr Urban District was abolished in 1974, with its area becoming a community in the Aberconwy borough of the new county of Gwynedd.
+Further reforms in 1996 abolished the boroughs and counties created in 1974, and Penmaenmawr was placed in the new Conwy County Borough.
+For the ceremonial purposes of lieutenancy and shrievalty, Penmaenmawr remained in the preserved county of Gwynedd until 2003, when the whole of Conwy County Borough was placed in the preserved county of Clwyd.